hantbk/alime/README.md

 # Anime Big Data Analysis kuru kuru~
 ![](./docs/wall.jpg)
 ## 0. Introduction
 This is a project to analyze anime data from MyAnimeList.
 The data is crawl from MyAnimeList using BeautifulSoup.
-The data is stored in csv file.
+There are 27400 anime data in the csv file, it extracts details for each anime:
+- `animeID`
+- `title`
+- `type`
+- `number of episodes`
+- `Aired Start`
+- `Aired End`
+- `number of members`
+- `score`

 ## 1. Setup Environment
 ```